 Box 69, 381 Jemima St., Selkirk, MB R1A 2B1

-Season starts beginning of October.
+The season starts beginning of October.

-Registrations are upstairs @ Curling Club
+Registrations are upstairs at the Curling Club

 – team & individual entries are welcome.